NKFrancisco/CS-340-NBI-Database/README.md

 # CS 340 Introduction to Databases
-Website with CRUD implementation for blood donation inventory database Grade Recieved: A
+Website with CRUD implementation for blood donation inventory database <br />
+Grade Recieved: A

 ## Assignment Info